moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ### Scoped to an Origin/Domain, Application specific.

-### Allows CDN/Relay to known the billing relationship associated with the data being stored/distributed.

 ### Allows subscribing or requesting for the data matching the name by the consumers

 ## Packaging Media {#Packaging}